imflash217/portfolio/docs/python/pythonic_object.md

 4. By convention the 1st argument of the `@classmethod` should be named `cls` (but Python does not care about the name though)

+**`@staticmethod`**

+A static method is just like a plain old **function** that happens to live inside the body of a **class** instead of being defind outside the class.
+It does not have access to internal state variables of the class or the instance.
+It is kept inside the class definition to provide easy access to related functions/method, so the user have access to all necessary method for a class within itself instead of finding it elsewhere.